-(A) An individual who has completed a course of instruction in teaching methodology in another state, the district of Columbia, a United States territory, a branch of the United States military or the United States coast guard, may be issued a certificate to teach as an EMS instructor, if all of the following are met:
+(A) An individual who has completed a course of instruction in teaching methodology in another state, the district of Columbia, a United States territory, as a member of the armed forces of the United States military, the Ohio national guard, the Ohio military reserve, the Ohio naval militia, the national guard of any other state or a reserve component of the armed forces of the United States, or the United States coast guard, may be issued a certificate to teach as an EMS instructor, if all of the following are met:

 (3) Possesses a current and valid Ohio certificate to practice as an EMS provider or holds a current and valid Ohio license to practice as a registered nurse or a physician assistant;

 (4) In the preceding seven years, has been certified or licensed for at least five years as an EMS provider, registered nurse or physician assistant in this state or another state;

 (5) Has passed the knowledge examination consistent with the certificate to practice as an EMS provider, within the preceding three years.
 An individual who is a registered nurse or physician assistant must pass the knowledge examination at the paramedic level;

 (6) Has passed the practical examination for the individual's level of certification, within the preceding three years.
 The practical examination shall be administered by an accredited institution.
 The program coordinator of the accredited institution sponsoring the EMS instructor training program may require the practical examination to be conducted by the sponsoring agency or may accept practical examinations performed by another accredited institution;

 (a) Eight hours in instruction specific to the field of emergency medical services;

 (b) Ten hours of supervised teaching in the presence of an EMS instructor under the auspices of an accredited institution;

 (c) Has passed the instructional methods examination within one year from the completion of the instructor training program.
 Failure to pass this examination within three attempts will require completion of a new EMS instructor training program.